dan-ngx/dan-ngx/README.md

 ## Hi there 👋

+I'm Đức Anh Nguyễn, but you can call me Dan.
+My base knowledge is in language, culture, and design, and I'm trying to broaden it with tech.
+I'm only a beginner in this field and hoping to be able to learn more in the future.
+Interested in AIs, data and how tech can benefits lives.

+Hope you all have a nice day!

 <!--
 **dan-ngx/dan-ngx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.